 There is no generic version of Dulera (mometasone and formoterol), a drug used to treat asthma in people ages 12 and older.
 Dulera is a combination medication.
 It contains two active ingredients, an inhaled corticosteroid, mometasone, to reduce airway inflammation and swelling, and formoterol, a long-acting beta-agonist, or LABA, that relaxes and opens the airways to improve breathing.
 Talk to your doctor for more information about Dulera and whether the drug is right for you.

-- Q When should I call my doctor if my child is taking Dulera?
+- Q What should I do if my child misses a dose of Dulera?

 - Q When should I call my doctor if I am taking Dulera?